resque/resque-scheduler/README.md

     gem install resque-scheduler

-If you use a Gemfile, you may want to specify the `:require` explicitly:
+If you use a Gemfile:

 ```ruby
 gem 'resque-scheduler'